New Zealand Prostitutes' Collective: Background

 The New Zealand Prostitutes' Collective was founded in 1987 by Catherine Healy and others.
 Funding was received from a contract in 1988 for HIV/AIDS prevention from the Department of Health.
 Offices were established in Auckland, Wellington, and Dunedin, and a phone support service operated for Christchurch.
 These were all mostly run by approximately 40 volunteers, as the Collective had only 1.5 staff members.
 Advocacy was a big part of the work of the Collective, and they promoted legislative reform of the Crimes Bill which contained a legal double standard, which censured the prostitute, while condoning the client.
 The first submission they made to this bill was in 1989.
 They continued to play an active role in the New Zealand Labour Party-led Helen Clark administration passing the Prostitution Reform Act 2003, which decriminalised most forms of adult prostitution in New Zealand.
 The Prostitution Law Review Committee published in their final report in 2008 that there was no increase in prostitution, and that sex workers were safer.

-During the early 1990s, the New Zealand Prostitutes' Collective faced a lot of opposition because of the stigma of sex work and attention around the legislative reform.
-An example written about by Jan Jordan is: "Even the supposedly simple task of having their phone number listed in the telephone directory had been a battle, with Telecom objecting to having the word 'prostitutes' printed in their phone book."
+During the early 1990s, the New Zealand Prostitutes' Collective faced significant opposition due to the stigma of sex work and attention around the legislative reform.
+An example described by Jan Jordan is: "Even the supposedly simple task of having their phone number listed in the telephone directory had been a battle, with Telecom objecting to having the word 'prostitutes' printed in their phone book."

+In 1994, a television documentary directed by Clare O'Leary entitled "A Double Standard," was produced to demonstrate the then current problems that the criminalization of sex workers under The Massage Parlour Act 1978 could and were causing before the Prostitution Reform Act 2003 was passed and enacted on 25 June, 2003.
+Any person committing an offence under the Massage Parlour Act 1978, upon conviction could be issued with a fine not exceeding NZ$200.